 - The gross proceeds of this offering will be approximately \$20,000,000; - The one-for-40 reverse stock split of our common stock has occurred; - Employment and consulting agreements detailing stock awards to be granted to employees and consultants post-Merger have not been finalized at this time.
-We have excluded any post-Merger compensation associated with any potential awards to be granted; - Gives effect to the 2,000,000 shares of common stock issuable, for no consideration, upon an "alternative cashless exercise" of the Series B Warrants; and - We have excluded 46,000 shares of common stock issuable upon exercise of the Representative's warrants.
+We have excluded any post-Merger compensation associated with any potential awards to be granted; and - We have excluded 92,000 shares of common stock issuable upon exercise of the Representative's warrants.
 For pro forma purposes, it is assumed these warrants are equity classified.